ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/host-crd.md

 * **Case matters in the actions:** you must use e.g. `Reject`, not `reject`.
 * The `X-Forwarded-Proto` header is honored when determining whether a request is secure or insecure.
 For more information, see "Load Balancers, the `Host` Resource, and `X-Forwarded-Proto`" below.
 * ACME challenges with prefix `/.well-known/acme-challenge/` are always forced to be considered insecure, since they are not supposed to arrive over HTTPS.
-* $AESproductName$ provides native handling of ACME challenges.
-If you are using this support, $AESproductName$ will automatically arrange for insecure ACME challenges to be handled correctly.
-If you are handling ACME yourself - as you must when running $OSSproductName$ - you will need to supply appropriate `Host` resources and Mappings to correctly direct ACME challenges to your ACME challenge handler.
+* Ambassador Edge Stack provides native handling of ACME challenges.
+If you are using this support, Ambassador Edge Stack will automatically arrange for insecure ACME challenges to be handled correctly.
+If you are handling ACME yourself - as you must when running Emissary - you will need to supply appropriate `Host` resources and Mappings to correctly direct ACME challenges to your ACME challenge handler.

 ## TLS settings

-The `Host` is responsible for high-level TLS configuration in $productName$.
+The `Host` is responsible for high-level TLS configuration in Emissary.
 There are several settings covering TLS:

 ### `tlsSecret` enables TLS termination